University of California, Davis: Size and location

-Although named after the City of Davis, the campus is technically located adjacent to the City of Davis in an unincorporated part of Yolo and Solano counties.
+Although named after the City of Davis, the majority of the campus is technically located adjacent to the City of Davis in an unincorporated part of Yolo and Solano counties.
+Some portions of university land extend into the Davis city limits.

 The main campus is located 15 mi west of Sacramento in the Sacramento Valley, part of California's Central Valley, and is adjacent to Interstate 80.

 The city of Davis is a college town, with the ratio of students to long-term residents estimated at 1:4.
 Also contributing to the college-town environment is the close proximity of downtown Davis to the campus' main quad—a matter of a few blocks, and 5- to 10-minute walk or bike ride.
 Davis' 15-minute distance from Sacramento provides it with both the isolation critical to fostering a college-town environment while also providing a lively and large metropolitan area nearby.
 Although the campus itself is vast, the entire community of Davis is relatively small and is easily traversable on bike utilizing Davis' extensive bicycle trails.
 The campus is the largest Campus in the UC system.